maurya-bitlegacy/throttle/README.md

 | Auto-resume when resources free | ✅ | ❌ | ❌ | ❌ |
 | Client controls thread pools | ✅ | ✅ | ✅ | Limited |

-**When to use Throttle:** Background tasks that should yield to business logic when resources are tight.
+**When to use Throttle:** Background tasks that are chunkable and should yield to business logic when resources are tight.

 **When NOT to use Throttle:**
 - Sub-millisecond latency requirements (chunk overhead adds ~1ms)